 Two weeks after the festival I flew over to Mexico with one of my best friends for what I can only call an adventure.
 We did a 10-day road trip across the Quintana Roo, Yucatan and Campeche states, starting and ending our journey in sunny Cancun.
 My highlights: Swimming in the Caribbean sea, Cenotes and lagoons, driving around Isla Mujeres in a golf cart, seeing a lucha libre show, and visiting one of the seven wonders of the world, Chichen Itza.
 Take me back RIGHT NOW!

-Since I came back, I’ve made these cute hair clips for my friend’s little girl, ran my first ever race, quit my job and went home in France to meet my nephew.
+Since I came back, I’ve made these cute hair clips for my friend’s little girl, quit my job and went home in France to meet my nephew.
 No wonder I don’t get much knitting done these days!

 I’m currently working on a new project, a baby blanket for my nephew <3 I’m using this beautiful Colorblock Bias Blanket pattern from Purl Soho (aka my favourite pattern maker) and going for shades of grey, blue and yellow.
 I’m only on colour 2 of 7 so bear with me – follow my progress on Instagram!